Download Careers360 App

 General Characteristics of the Kingdom Animalia

-All the organisms present in the kingdom Animalia have their specific character.
-But the overall Kingdom also has some of the common characters which makes them fall into this category.
+All the organisms present in the kingdom Animalia have their specific characteristics.
+But the overall Kingdom also has some common characteristics which make it fall into this category.
 Some of the common characteristics of the kingdom Animalia are discussed below:

 • One of the largest kingdoms with more than 8.7 million species.

-• The animal kingdom has different levels of organisms like multicellular as well as heterotrophic organisms in the same category.
+• The animal kingdom has different levels of organisms like such as heterotrophic organisms in the same category.

 • Most of the organisms in the animal kingdom have sexual reproduction as their primary mode of reproduction.